Skip to main content

 Share assumptions transparently

-Expose key assumptions and allow commenters.
+Expose key assumptions openly so reviewers can follow the logic.
 This builds trust and keeps revisions fast when your GTM changes.

 Financial model terms investors look for